rlouch2/SnipeSharp/README.md

 # SnipeSharp

-A .NET wrapper for the Snipe IT API written (poorly) in C#.
+A .NET wrapper for the Snipe IT API written (poorly) in C# for C# and PowerShell.

 ## Before You Dive In

-The goal of this project is to give easy access to all endpoints of the Snipe IT API via C#.
+The goal of this project is to give easy access to all endpoints of the Snipe IT API via C# and PowerShell.
 With that said, this build is currently a rough demo.
 Most of the endpoints work as expected but plan on things breaking or not working 100%.

 This project was built to support my own needs.
-As such features are being worked on in the order I personally need them.
+As such, features are being worked on in the order I personally need them.
 However, if you want a feature or find a bug please open an issue.

-Final note, this is my first C# project of this scale.
-I'm not up on all the best practices.
-If you see something I've done that should be done differently, I encourage you to let me know.
+If you see something we've done that should be done differently, we encourage you to let us know.

 ### Prerequisites

 ```
-A Working Install of Snipe IT V4+
+A Working Install of Snipe IT V4.6.5+
 ```

 ## Installation